SPECIAL EDUCATION RECORDS

-> - A school district or AEA may provide personally identifiable information (PII) contained in student records to the Department of Human Services (DHS) investigators or law enforcement officers in conjunction with a child abuse investigation without obtaining parental consent.
+- A school district or AEA may provide personally identifiable information (PII) contained in student records to the Department of Health and Human Services (HHS) investigators or law enforcement officers in conjunction with a child abuse investigation without obtaining parental consent.

-> - This rule applies to children of all ages and without regard to whether a child is a child with a disability or is nondisabled.
+- This rule applies to children of all ages and without regard to whether a child is a child with a disability or is nondisabled.
 Disclosure is allowed because the Child Abuse Prevention and Treatment Act (CAPTA) requires that schools provide information to child abuse investigators that FERPA would otherwise protect from disclosure.

 - When AEA/LEA staff are collaborating and working with HHS in other situations, signed consent is required.
 For example, a signed consent/release is required to share information with foster parents unless they have been assigned as the surrogate parents for the child.